imxade/classifySketch/README.md

 4. Once the containers are up and running, you can access your application at http://localhost:5000.

-> This project is far from complete and is bound to change drastically.
+> This project is far from complete and is bound to change

 ## Acknowledgments